iamharsh42/Google-clone/README.md

 # Google-clone

 This is a simple clone of the google landing page.
 It is a static webpage made using html and css only.
-I've used flexbox to  ake it responsive.
+I've used flexbox to make it responsive.

 #Screenshots